 - In Warrior Cats, Leafpool accidentally does this to Crowfeather — she'd promised to meet him, but then had to come desperately to RiverClan's aid when Mothwing could not heal them alone.

-- Not actually romantic—or at least, we hope not—but in an early episode of Alias, after finding out what her father does for a living (he's a spy, like her), the two of them make a dinner date for the first time in many, many years.
+- Alias: Not actually romantic — or at least, we hope not — but in an early episode, after Sydney finds out what her father Jack does for a living (he's a spy, like her), the two of them make a dinner date for the first time in many, many years.
 You see her waiting... and then he pulls up outside, outside her field of vision.
 You think, just for a second, that he's going to join her... and then he pulls out his phone and says he's working late.
 She accepts this quietly, then almost breaks down once he hangs up because she knows he's lying to her.

 - Played with in an episode of Friends.
-Ross is waiting on a blind date who doesn't seem to be showing up.
+Ross is waiting on a blind date who doesn't seem to be showing up (because Joey, who originally set them up, had cancelled her as part of a scheme to get Ross and Rachel back together).
 The waiter seems amused at first (he asks if Ross thinks the date turned up, saw him, then left) but later seems sympathetic and offers him a free appetiser.
 It turns out that the waiters have a pool on how long it will take for Ross to give up and leave, and the waiter was just trying to keep him there longer.
-And the reason the date doesn't turn up?
-Joey and Phoebe made her up.

 - In the credits scene, Ross and Joey fake this at the same restaurant hoping to score free crab cakes again.